bjcosta/landscaping/README.md

 # Inspirations

 Many things have provided inspiration in this design.
 Two areas in particular though stand out; Permaculture and Aquaponics.
+TODO

+# Achieving density

+For each thing I add to the garden, I would like it to have more than one purpose.
+An example is that trees in this design will provide:
+* Shade and protection from the wind (Most trees are good for this)
+* Edible food (Fruit and nut trees are good for this)
+* Light regulation to define different micro-climates (Deciduous trees near house for light, evergreen near back to create a shady area)
+* Pollinator and bird attractants
+* Asthetics (Some trees like cherries have beautify flower displays,

+# Design Zones
+TODO Identify zones in design and key points of the micro-climates / ecosystems in those zones

 # Old Designs